ahama92/ahama92/README.md

 I am a software developer with more than 10 years of programming experience.
-I have a strong background in mechanical and aerospace engineering and highly interested in the development of numerical simulation methods.
+I have a strong background in Mechanical and Aerospace Engineering and highly interested in the development of numerical simulation methods.

 • Object-oriented software development in C++ (8 years), MATLAB (10 years), Python (2 years), Java (3 years).
 • Continuous software development and integration (Jenkins).